emunhoz/bot-sabbath/README.md

 A TypeScript-based tool to monitor Ticketmaster for resale ticket availability.
 Uses Playwright to bypass Ticketmaster's anti-scraping protections and provides desktop notifications when tickets become available.

+> 🤘 **METAL MISSION ACCOMPLISHED**: This bot successfully helped me score tickets to Black Sabbath's "Back to the Beginning" reunion show when they were sold out everywhere!

 ## Features

 - Monitors Ticketmaster event pages for verified resale tickets